Skip to main content

 1. Install Stably Playwright SDK

-npm install --save-dev @stablyai/playwright-test
+npm install --save-dev @playwright/test @stablyai/playwright-test

 Commit the updated package.json and lock file to your repository.